101 Unhealthiest Habits on the Planet

 You probably consider fat and sugar Public Health Enemies No. 1 and 2, but are you keeping an eye on salt?
 Chances are, probably not: Studies show that most Americans consume about 3,400mg of sodium daily — way over the recommended 2,300mg (which amounts to about one teaspoon of salt).
 High sodium intake is a major risk factor for high blood pressure, which raises your chance of having a heart attack.

-Recommendation: Don't add salt to your meals.
+The Remedy Rx: Don't add salt to your meals.
 Limit your consumption of fast food and processed foods, which tend to come loaded with sodium.
 Look at nutrition facts labels: One can of a popular tomato juice brand packs almost 1,000 mg!
 Opt for lower-sodium version when possible.

 You're Skipping An Annual Mammogram After Age 45